hwayne/lets-prove-leftpad/hol-light/readme.md

 rather obvious way.
 Its proof is a nice two-liner using inductive reasoning on lists.

-Finally, one theorem was missing: taking any element in bounds of a list created by `REPLICATE` returns the replicated element.
+Finally, one theorem was missing: taking any element within the bounds of a list created by `REPLICATE` returns the replicated element.
 That was surprisingly non-trival to prove, but golfing a bit revealed a three-liner proof.